 Pope St. John Paul II: A Soul in Love with God

 “I came to cast fire upon the earth; and would that it were already kindled!
-I have a baptism to be baptised with; and how I am constrained until it is accomplished!”
+I have a baptism to be baptized with; and how I am constrained until it is accomplished!”
 (Lk 12:49-53)

 The fire of God’s Love, like any big fire, spreads on contact: one tree ignites the next one and that sets the next ablaze.
 A tiny spark can set a whole forest alight.
 That’s what a soul in love with God can do and what Jesus is longing for.
 But those who want to set the world on fire with the Love of God may have to fight many battles.
 All saints have had to struggle against the resistance of those who hate that fire because they hate the light: the light of the Gospel.
 Saints are strong, they are ready for the spiritual battle.
 As Peter Kreeft says: ‘God has made saints out of sinners, but never out of wimps.’